Katopoco/EndOfSem_Canteen/README.md

 - rm -rf node_modules package-lock.json
 - npm install

-After this is resolved, you can start the installation instruction again.
+After this is resolved, you can start the installation instructions again.

 # API Documentation
 These are the screenshots of my API TESTING on Postman: